bkoch53/FIR/fir_relations/README.md

 ## Usage

-The `fir_relations` plugin allows you to links incidents and events.
-The plugin parses incident descriptions and comments for incident references.
+The `fir_relations` plugin allows you to links findings and observations.
+The plugin parses finding descriptions and comments for finding references.

 ## Development